Fullaxx/biglybt/README.md

 `-- torrents - BiglyBT will move torrent files here after autoload input

 /out
-|-- complete - Downloads will be moved here
+|-- complete - Downloads will be moved here upon completion
 |-- torrents - BiglyBT will move torrent files of finished downloads here
-`-- processing - BiglyBT will use this for processing session data
+`-- processing - BiglyBT will use this for processing incomplete downloads
 ```
 ## VNC Options
 Optional: Set Depth 16 \